breizhn/DTLN/README.md

 ### Training data preparation (Files will be uploaded later):

 The training data used for this model can be downloaded from the DNS-Challenge [repository](https://github.com/microsoft/DNS-Challenge).
-Before cloning the repository make sure 'git-lfs' is installed.
+Before cloning the repository make sure `git-lfs` is installed.
 Copy the files from the folder DataPrep in this repository to the downloaded repo.
 The files containing the correct data configuration for this training setup and the naming convention in the creation script is changed to name noisy, speech and noise files the same.
 After this, run the script split_corpus.py to split the data in training and validation set.
 An 80:20 split is applied.